 A majority of AFT's directors are independent.
-The factors the Company takes into account when assessing the independence of its directors are set out in the NZX Code and the Board Charter.
-Generally, a director is considered to be independent if that director is not an employee of AFT and does not have any direct or indirect interest, position, association, or relationship that could reasonably influence, or be perceived to influence, in a material way, the director's capacity to:
+The factors the Company takes into account when assessing the independence of its directors are set out in the NZX Code and the Board Charter and include factors such as the director's professional and personal relationships with the Company and its subsidiaries and the director's length of tenure as applicable.

+Generally, a director is considered to be independent if that director is not an employee of AFT and does not have any direct or indirect interest, position, association, tenure, or relationship that could reasonably influence, or be perceived to influence, in a material way, the director's capacity to:

-- bring an independent view to decisions in relation to AFT - act in AFT's best interests; and - represent the interests of AFT's shareholders generally.
+- bring an independent view to decisions in relation to AFT; - act in AFT's best interests; and - represent the interests of AFT's shareholders generally.